Don't throw that milk carton away! Why not upcycle it? There's tons of stuff you can do with your rubbish!

 - Attach as many sweetie insects as you like to ribbons to create an attractive swarm.

 There's nothing quite like a British woodland.
-And now you can recreate your own with an easily accessible item that every home possesses - the humble bog roll!
+And now you can recreate your own with an easily accessible item - the humble cardboard tube!

 Pine, ancient or coppice is as easy as one, two, tree...